ethereum/EIPs/EIPS/eip-kem.md

 **Randomness**. `r` and `s` must be generated with a cryptographic secure random number generator (CSRNG).

 `salt`  could be random bytes generated the same way as  `r`  or  `s`.  `salt`  could be in any length but the general suggestion is 12 or 16, which could be displayed as QR code by the screen of some hardware wallet (so that another application could scan to read).
-If  `salt`  is not provided, this EIP uses default value as “EIP-xxxx” (to be determined).
+If  `salt`  is not provided, this EIP uses default value as “EIP-xxxx” (TODO).

 **Out of Band Data**: `oob`  data is optional.
 When non-empty, its content is digits or an alpha-numeric string from user.
 Sender application may mandate  `oob`  from user.

 ## Copyright
 Copyright and related rights waived via [CC0](../LICENSE.md).

-## Citation
-Please cite this document as:
-TODO